Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Overview of Urban Foundation Models

 \subsec{Model fine-tuning.} Beyond prompting LLMs, many works have contributed to fine-tuning embedding-visible LLMs for time series tasks.
 FPT~\cite{zhou2023one1_nips} adopts pre-trained LLMs for diverse time series tasks.
 It only fine-tunes a small part of the parameters of LLM (\ie positional embedding and layer normalization layer) for efficiency, and uses linear probing and patching to align the time series of various urban domains (\eg~weather, electricity, traffic) to language modality.
 To align the modalities of time series and language, LLM4TS~\cite{chang2023llm4ts} design a two-stage fine-tuning process: firstly adopts auto-regressive supervised fine-tuning for time series; then fine-tunes the pre-trained model for downstream time series forecasting.
 Further, TEMPO~\cite{cao2023tempo} addresses LLMs' limitations in capturing time series features like trends, seasonality, and distribution shifts.
 It employs trend-seasonality decomposition for input time series, feeding these components into the LLM for reasoning, while tunable prompts mitigate distribution shifts across diverse datasets.
 To tackle time series with diverse context lengths, AutoTimes~\cite{liu2024autotimes} proposes an auto-regressive LLM-based forecasting approach, and adopts next token prediction as the training objective which is consistent with the LLM acquisition.
 Besides, AutoTimes designs token-wise prompting technique that utilizes the LLM generate the prompts indicating timestamp information.

 To adapt the LLMs for spatial-correlated time series, GATGPT~\cite{chen2023gatgpt} uses a graph attention module for spatial graph encoding and passes the spatio-temporal embeddings to the pre-trained GPT-2 model for downstream spatio-temporal imputation.
 TPLLM~\cite{ren2024tpllm} adopts 1-D convolutional neural networks and graph convolutional networks to enable LLMs to understand spatio-temporal patterns in traffic data.
 Additionally, STG-LLM~\cite{liu2024can} proposes a spatio-temporal tokenizer to transform spatio-temporal data into tokens and an adapter architecture for efficient adaptation, which facilitate the understanding of pre-trained LLMs.
 Similarly, ST-LLM~\cite{liu2024spatial} treats the time steps at each spatial location as tokens, and fuse various spatial and temporal prior information into input embedding to facilitate traffic prediction.
+Moreover, STD-PLM~\cite{huang2025std} fine-tunes a pretrained language model by partially updating attention, position embeddings, and layer-norm layers—using LoRA for efficient adaptation—to encode spatial-temporal structures.
+This selective tuning enables the pretrained language model to understand node topology, temporal patterns, and missingness, supporting forecasting, imputation, and strong zero- and few-shot generalization.